usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 Some commenters urged the Department not to consider acts of barrier removal in complete isolation from each other in determining whether they are readily achievable.
 The Department believes that it is appropriate to consider the cost of other barrier removal actions as one factor in determining whether a measure is readily achievable.

 "Religious entity".
 The term religious entity is defined in accordance with section 307 of the ADA as a religious organization or entity controlled by a religious organization, including a place of worship.
 Section 36.102(e) of the rule states that the rule does not apply to any religious entity.

 The ADA's exemption of religious organizations and religious entities controlled by religious organizations is very broad, encompassing a wide variety of situations.
 Religious organizations and entities controlled by religious organizations have no obligations under the ADA.
 Even when a religious organization carries out activities that would othervise make it a public accommodation, the religious organization is exempt from ADA coverage.
 Thus, if a church itself operates a day care center, a nursing home, a private school, or a diocesan school system, the operations of the center, home, school, or schools would not be subject to the requirements of the ADA or this part.
 The religious entity would not lose its exemption merely because the services provided were open to the general public.
 The test is whether the church or other religious organization operates the public accommodation, not which individuals receive the public accommodation's services.

 Religious entities that are controlled by religious organizations are also exempt from the ADA's requirements.
 Many religious organizations in the United States use lay boards and other secular or corporate mechanisms to operate schools and an array of social services.
 The use of a lay board or other mechanism does not itself remove the ADA's religious exemption.
 Thus, a parochial school, having religious doctrine in its curriculum and sponsored by a religious order, could be exempt either as a religious organization or as an entity controlled by a religious organization, even if it has a lay board.
 The test remains a factual one -- whether the church or other religious organization controls the operations of the school or of the service or whether the school or service is itself a religious organization.

 Although a religious organization or a religious entity that is controlled by a religious organization has no obligations under the rule, a public accommodation that is not itself a religious organization, but that operates a place of public accommodation in leased space on the property of a religious entity, which is not a place of worship, is subject to the rule's requirements if it is not under control of a religious organization.
 When a church rents meeting space, which is not a place of worship, to a local community group or to a private, independent day care center, the ADA applies to the activities of the local community group and day care center if a lease exists and consideration is paid.

 "Service animal."
 The term "service animal" encompasses any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
 The term is used in Sec.36.302(c), which requires public accommodations generally to modify policies, practices, and procedures to accommodate the use of service animals in places of public accommodation.

-Specified public transportation.
+"Specified public transportation."
 The definition of specified public transportation is identical to the statutory definition in section 301(10) of the ADA.
 The term means transportation by bus, rail, or any other conveyance (other than by aircraft) that provides the general public with general or special service (including charter service) on a regular and continuing basis.
 It is used in category (7) of the definition of place of public accommodation, which includes stations used for specified public transportation.

 The effect of this definition, which excludes transportation by aircraft, is that it excludes privately operated airports from coverage as places of public accommodation.
 However, places of public accommodation located within airports would be covered by this part.
 Airports that are operated by public entities are covered by title II of the ADA and, if they are operated as part of a program receiving Federal financial assistance, by section 504 of the Rehabilitation Act.
 Privately operated airports are similarly covered by section 504 if they are operated as part of a program receiving Federal financial assistance.
 The operations of any portion of any airport that are under the control of an air carrier are covered by the Air Carrier Access Act.
 In addition, airports are covered as commercial facilities under this rule.